Coding for kids seems like an impossible journey, right? It’s a lot like learning an entirely new language (literally)!

 You would think that a list of accomplishments as long as Andrew’s would have required years to compile—but this young developer was only in college when he first started seeing success.
 With nine apps, 50,000 downloads, a class that he developed and taught himself, and many other endeavors, it’s amazing what this former student has achieved.
 Not to mention that he once thought of programming as “intimidating.”

 “Prior to attending iD Coding & AI Academy, I was intimidated by iPhone programming.
 I had tried to teach myself, but gave up, thinking maybe I wasn’t smart enough to program.
 Well, after two weeks, I was proven wrong—I left with three completed or in-progress apps.”

 With each of the above examples, success follows a clear process.
 Sure, some of us are going to be more naturally gifted in certain areas than others, but either way, we all must start at step one.

 Well, to be honest, what follows isn’t for those who are sitting down at the computer ready to program.
-There are online coding courses for that, in person experiences, and more.
+There are online coding courses and platforms for that, in person experiences, and more.

 Rather, the words below are for those who are interested in learning more; who hear about the importance of coding and want to wrap their minds around what that might mean for their kids.